-- (a) Any organization, laboratory, institution, school, or college conducting a course of instruction for persons to qualify under these regulations section 1221.2(a)(3) shall submit provide a course summary and list of instructors and their qualifications the following to the Department for approval. to demonstrate compliance with Title 17 these regulations: - (1) A complete outline of the training which meets the requirements of Section 1221.2; - (2) A copy of the written examination together with the correct answers; - (3) A written description of the practical examination; - (4) A list of qualified instructors; and
+- (a) Any organization, laboratory, institution, school, or college conducting a course of instruction for persons to qualify under these regulations section 1221.2(a)(3) shall submit provide a course summary and list of instructors and their qualifications the following to the Department for approval to demonstrate compliance with Title 17, Division 1, Chapter 2, subchapter 1, Group 8, sections 1215 through 1222.1: - (1) A complete outline of the training which meets the requirements of Section 1221.2; - (2) A copy of the written examination together with the correct answers; - (3) A written description of the practical examination;

+(4) A list of qualified instructors; and

-- (5) A description of the qualifications of instructors for the training, which at a minimum, shall mean persons that meet the requirements described under Section 1221.2(a)(4)(A). - (b) At the discretion of the forensic alcohol-laboratory, any phase or portion of a training program shall be subject to alteration in an effort to update the program as technological advances are made or if a portion has been judged inappropriate.
+- (5) A description of the qualifications of instructors for the training, which at a minimum, shall mean persons that meet the requirements described under Section 1221.2(a)(4)(A). - (b) At the discretion of the laboratory, any phase or portion of a training program shall be subject to alteration in an effort to update the program as technological advances are made or if a portion has been judged inappropriate.
 The changes will be subject to Department notification as outlined in this Section. - (c) If the Department believes that the laboratory's training program does not comply with these regulations, the Department shall notify the laboratory in writing within 30 days of the receipt of the materials with its specific concerns.
 The laboratory management shall respond to the Department in writing within 30 days of receipt of the Department's concerns.